NazaniCode/armenian-rhyme-app/README.md

 ### 2. Prepare Dictionary

-Ensure `dictionary-hy.cleaned.jsonl` is in the project directory.
+Ensure `dictionary-hy.reordered.jsonl` is in the project directory.
 Each line should be a JSON object with:

 ```json
 {